batuhan-ince/RL_pysc2/README.md

-# pysc2_rl
+# pysc2_rl #pytorch #starcraft
-DRL algorithms for Starcraft II
+Deep Reinforcement Learning algorithms for Starcraft II (Pytorch) Mini games: Move to Beacon and Collect Mineral Shards (You need to download these before)